manon42bcn/BinTester/README.md

 - You can use special input and strings to get extra functionality:
   - [BIN]: to execute a binary as input or expected.
 Binary as expected will receive same args from input that bin field.
 You can also use a command like input>>>[BIN]echo input.
   - [EMPTY]: to leave an empty space.
+  - [REGEX]: to compare expected using regex capability.
   - fd>>>output to test.
 1 = stdout, 2 = stderr, 3 both.

 ## Examples.